onzfonz/comp227/src/content/5/en/part5a.md

 ### Handling login

-A login form has now been added to the top of the page.
+Let's add a login form to the top of the page.
-The form for adding new tasks has also been moved to the bottom of the list of tasks.
+That code will be shown below.
+**Let's also move the form for adding notes above the form.**
+We'll task you with doing this.

 ![browser showing user login for tasks](../../images/5/1e.png)

-The code of the `App` component now looks as follows:
+Below are the changes needed to add the login form in *App.js*:

 ```js
 const App = () => {